-HF will pay land rates, insurance and structural maintenance.
-You will pay electricity, telephone, water, contents insurance and day-to-day up-keep of the property, i.e.: mowing the lawns.
-We expect you to look after the home as if it were your own.
+Housing Foundation will pay land rate, insurance and structural maintenance.
+You will pay electricity, telephone and internet, water, contents insurance and will be responsible for the day-to-day upkeep of the property i.e.: mowing the lawns etc. We expect and want you to look after the property as if it were your own.

 How big are the houses and are they new?

 The properties will generally be new or near new, two, three, four or occasionally, five bedroom homes.